microsoft/onnxruntime-training-examples/nvidia-bert/README.md

 ### Make data accessible for training
 Data prepared using the steps above need to be available for training.
 Follow instructions in the sections below to learn steps required for making data accessbile to training process depending on the environment where BERT pretraining will be done.

-## BERT pretraining with ONNX Runtime in Azure Machine Learning Service
+## BERT pretraining with ONNX Runtime in Azure Machine Learning service
 The pretraining job in Azure ML can be launched using the following options:
 1. Azure ML [Compute Instance](https://docs.microsoft.com/en-us/azure/machine-learning/concept-compute-instance)
 2. Azure ML [CLI](https://docs.microsoft.com/en-us/azure/machine-learning/tutorial-train-deploy-model-cli) or [SDK](https://docs.microsoft.com/en-us/python/api/overview/azure/ml/?view=azure-ml-py)